-Jim Knisely, Delta’s general manager for SkyMiles strategy and operations, says that the old rewards program worked when the distance flown aligned with the price of a ticket, as it did three decades ago, when loyalty programs were created.
-“But that’s no longer the reality of our industry,” he told me.
+Jim Knisely, Delta’s general manager for SkyMiles strategy and operations, says that the old rewards program worked when the distance flown aligned with the price of a ticket, as it did three decades ago when loyalty programs were created.
+He told me, “But that’s no longer the reality of our industry.

 “The objective here is merely to try and keep a program successfully running as originally designed,” says Krista Paul, founder of UsingMiles.com, a loyalty Web site.
-Delta had too many elite-level fliers competing for a limited number of perks, and “something needed to be done.”
+Delta had too many elite-level fliers competing for a limited number of perks, and the airline felt the need to take action.

 “It’s not a miles program,” says Nancy Dickinson, a Web site editor in Palominas, Ariz.
 “It’s a money-for-Delta program.
 At least they’re no longer hiding it.”